DianeLarsen/projects/overwhelemed-todo-lvl6/NOTES.md

 SECRET= "tomato, toyota, jackrabbit, opener"

 git add -A
-git commit -m "added Settings page, calendar and layout stuff" git push
+git commit -m "changed navigation so that new users are directed to settings instead of profile" git push